Skip to main content

 2. Chlamydia

-How do you get chlamydia?
 Chlamydia is spread via oral, anal, or vaginal sex.
 Gay, bisexual, and other men who have sex with men are also at risk since chlamydia can be spread through oral and anal sex.

 Most people with chlamydia do not show symptoms.
 Symptoms of chlamydia in men include discharge from penis, burning urination, testicular pain and swelling.
-In women, burning urination and vaginal discharge can occur.
+In females, burning urination and vaginal discharge can occur.
 Chlamydia can affect the rectum as well, with symptoms of rectal pain, discharge, and bleeding.

-Who should be screened for chlamydia?
-Sexually active women under 25 years of age should be screened for chlamydia and gonorrhea each year, as well as women 25 years of age and older at increased risk for infection (such as women with new or multiple sex partners), per the U.S. Preventive Services Task Force (USPSTF)
+Sexually active females under 25 years of age should be screened for chlamydia and gonorrhea each year, as well as females 25 years of age and older at increased risk for infection (such as with new or multiple sex partners), per the U.S. Preventive Services Task Force (USPSTF).
+This includes pregnant females.

-• Symptoms may not always be present, so testing for chlamydia may be needed with new partners.
+Symptoms may not always be present, so testing for chlamydia may be needed with new partners.
 Condom use can lower the risk for getting chlamydia.

-• Chlamydia can cause pelvic inflammatory disease.
+Chlamydia can cause pelvic inflammatory disease.
 If left untreated, chlamydia can affect a woman’s reproductive system and make it difficult or impossible to get pregnant in the future.

-• If you are pregnant, you can give chlamydia to your baby during childbirth.
+If you are pregnant, you can give chlamydia to your baby during childbirth.
 Get tested at your first prenatal visit.

 See Also: Chlamydia Infection Support Group